monairain/readmegenerator/README-gen.md

 Unlock the full potential of readmegenerator by understanding how to effectively utilise its features.

 ```
-Node js should be installed on their system.
+mandatory to have Node installed
 ```

 ## License